SebiAi/custom-nothing-glyph-tools/README.md

 I would recommend using [Audacity&reg;](https://www.audacityteam.org/) to make your life easier.
 You can use it to cut your audio to the right length, layer effects on it, set Labels (which will come in handy later) and more.

 ### Cutting the sound
-You can skip to [Creating the Glyph format with Audacity&reg;](#creating-the-glyph-format-with-audacity) if you already have the sound cut to the right length.
+You can skip to [Creating the Glyph format with Audacity&reg;](#creating-the-glyph-format-with-audacity) if you already have the sound cut to the right length and the right codec (`opus`).

 When exporting the sound always use the *opus* codec:
 1) **Export audio:** Files -> Export -> Export Audio...